cfpb/consumerfinance.gov/docs/atomic-structure.md

 !!! note

-    Some of our foundational components get their Less and JavaScript from the [Design System](https://cfpb.github.io/design-system/),
+    Some of our foundational components get their SCSS and JavaScript from the [Design System](https://cfpb.github.io/design-system/),
     but the HTML for their Wagtail block templates is stored in the above folders.